Physics Simulation

 In games and interactive media, physics engines (Havok, PhysX, Jolt, Bullet) simulate rigid body dynamics (objects bouncing, stacking, falling), ragdoll character physics, vehicle dynamics, and basic fluid/cloth behavior.
 These engines prioritize speed and visual plausibility over physical accuracy, running within the tight frame budget of real-time rendering.
 Modern engines simulate thousands of interacting objects at 60+ FPS, creating the responsive, dynamic environments that players expect.

 Scientific and engineering simulation uses different tools for higher fidelity.
 Computational Fluid Dynamics (CFD) simulates airflow over aircraft, blood flow through arteries, and weather patterns.
 Finite Element Analysis (FEA) models structural stress, thermal distribution, and electromagnetic fields.
 Molecular Dynamics simulates atomic and molecular interactions.
-These simulations can take hours to days on large computing clusters for a single run.
+These simulations can take hours to days on large computing clusters for a single run — but the economics are transformative: testing in simulation is orders of magnitude cheaper than testing in physical reality, and this cost gap widens with every generation of Huang's Law GPU improvement.

-AI is transforming physics simulation in several ways.
-Neural surrogates train neural networks to approximate the output of expensive simulations, achieving 100-10,000x speedups for certain problem types.
+AI is transforming physics simulation across the fidelity spectrum.
+Neural surrogates train neural networks to approximate the output of expensive simulations, achieving 100–10,000× speedups for certain problem types.
 Once trained on simulation data, the neural model can predict outcomes for new configurations in milliseconds rather than hours.
 NVIDIA's Modulus framework and Google DeepMind's GraphCast (for weather prediction) demonstrate this approach at scale.

 Physics-informed neural networks (PINNs) embed physical laws (conservation of energy, fluid equations, Maxwell's equations) directly into the neural network's loss function.
 This produces models that respect physical constraints even when trained on limited data, improving generalization and physical plausibility.

 World models learn physical dynamics from observation rather than explicit equations.
 A model trained on video of objects interacting can predict how novel configurations will behave — learning an implicit physics simulator from data.
-This is particularly powerful for robotics, where the complexity of real-world physics (friction, deformation, contact dynamics) is difficult to model analytically.
+This is particularly powerful for robotics, where the complexity of real-world physics is difficult to model analytically.

 For game development, the convergence of AI and physics simulation enables richer interactive worlds.
-Destruction that looks physically realistic, cloth and hair that respond naturally to movement, water and fire that behave convincingly — these can be achieved through neural physics models running on GPU hardware.
-The result is more immersive environments created with less manual tuning.
+Destruction that looks physically realistic, cloth and hair that respond naturally to movement, water and fire that behave convincingly — these can be achieved through neural physics models running on GPU hardware, delivering simulation abundance that would have been computationally impossible a generation ago.